 On American expat forums, I see these questions come up regularly: What should I bring with me to France?
 What things are hard to find?
 What won’t I be able to find at all?
 What do you miss since moving to France?

-Inevitably, someone will respond by saying there is nothing you need, you should be embracing the new culture and learning to like new things.
+Inevitably, someone will respond by saying that there is nothing you need; you should be embracing the new culture and learning to like new things.
 Ugh.
 I can embrace having yogurt after lunch and also crave Annie’s Mac and Cheese for dinner.
 I want good foie gras so I can put together an awesome apéro, and I also want molasses and shortening from America so I can continue to make my family’s favorite cookies.